WICG/display-locking/README.md

 </script>
 ```

-Note that if any of the element's rendering ancestor is not activatable (the `rendersubtree` attribute contains `invisible` but not `activatable`) then the element is not activatable.
+Note that if any of the element's ancestor is not activatable (the `rendersubtree` is not null but doesn't contain `activatable`) then the element is not activatable.

-Actions that will trigger activation to an element and all of its rendering ancestors:
+Actions that will trigger activation to an element and all of its ancestors, are listed below:

 - `focus()` is called on the element
 - `scrollIntoView()` is called on the element